Women threshing rice in Sunu, Nigeria

 Green Innovation Centre Nigeria: Workshop where trainers learn, among other things, how far apart maize plants should be for optimal thriving.

-Core area “Sustainable agriculture and food systems” Modernising the agricultural sector and creating new jobs Internal link
+Core area “Transformation of agricultural and food systems” Modernising the agricultural sector, creating jobs, providing food security Internal link

-The government under President Muhammadu Buhari wants to reduce the high level of unemployment (which is particularly high in rural areas).
+The Nigerian government wants to reduce the high level of unemployment (which is particularly high in rural areas).
 One avenue pursued by the government towards that end is the expansion and modernisation of the agricultural sector.
+The German Development Ministry (BMZ) is supporting efforts to improve productivity, develop agricultural value chains and provide loans to agricultural businesses.

 Solar-powered water reservoir in Ikot Ada Udo in the Niger delta

-About three quarters of rural people in Nigeria are not connected to the grid but rely on environmentally harmful, expensive diesel generators for their power.
-Germany supports the Nigerian government in boosting investment in renewable energy and energy efficiency.
+In vast parts of Nigeria, electricity is only available for a few hours at a time, which is a major economic constraint.
+About three quarters of rural people are not connected to the grid but rely on environmentally harmful, expensive diesel generators for their power.

 Current situation